zhao-leihan/zhao-leihan/README.md

 I'm **Rayhan Aziel Abbrar**, also known as **0xAnakMommy** or **Zhao Han** — an Informatics Engineering student (GPA 3.86) and Full-Stack Blockchain Developer focused on bridging Post-Quantum Cryptography with real-world decentralized products.

-- Founder & Lead Architect of **Zytherion**, a post-quantum Layer-1 blockchain built for data sovereignty and quantum resistance.
 - **CEO & Founder** of **[Explomate](https://explomate.com)**, a Web3 + AI-powered tourism guide and freelance marketplace.
 - Founder of **SawitNews.net**, a full-stack news platform.
+- Zytherion (Aescula) — post-quantum Layer-1 blockchain, currently pending.
 - Creator of **Gracia**, a domain-specific language for smart contract logic.
 - Builder of an F1 telemetry analysis system combining machine learning and on-chain data integrity.